iRet/cackle/README.md

 Cackle.me integration
 =====================

-Simple plugin implements synchronization of Cackle.me comments.
+Simple Rails plugin implements synchronization of Cackle.me comments.

 Cackle.me is a real-time comment system with the ability to login via popular social networks such as Google+, Facebook, Twitter,